TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 Here, the independent variable $y$ of the general PDE, Eq. {eq}`pde2`, is time.
 An initial condition is thus necessary.
-The problem is only well posed in the forward time direction (otherwise the solution becomes unstable in the backward time direction).
+The problem is only well posed in the forward time direction (the solution becomes unstable in the backward time direction).
 Such a problem is called a **marching** problem.
 The domain $\Omega$ is bounded at two sides in the $x-$direction.
 Any boundary conditions, Dirichlet, Neumann and Robin, though in certain combinations, are appropriate at both sides of $\Omega$.